-D’Oyly-John’s masterful use of tone and color creates a harmonious balance between light and shadow, allowing for both the clarity of the bright Mediterranean light and the richness of the shaded areas.
-This original oil painting invites viewers into a lively, yet peaceful moment, beautifully evoking the timeless spirit of the South of France.
+D’Oyly-John’s exceptional use of tone and color ensures a striking balance between light and shadow, capturing both the clarity of Mediterranean daylight and the richness of the shaded areas.
+The composition invites viewers into a peaceful yet dynamic moment, evoking the timeless spirit of the South of France.

 Medium: | Oil |